Friday, December 31, 2021

 successor of the N.V.A.L.A.)

 But the real Mary Whitehouse, who died twenty years ago yesterday (November 23rd), was no mere caricature.
 She was an astute and brave woman, probably one of the most courageous British women of the twentieth century.
-She knew what she was about, and her firm principles and faith led her clear-sightedly to choose a path that was often hard and lonely but which she knew to be right.
-Today, the campaign she fought may seem entirely lost — for all about us triumphs the ‘disbelief, doubt and dirt’ that she opposed with such determination — but the justice of her position has been vindicated by the passing years: vindicated, and will one day be seen to be vindicated.
+She knew what she was about, and her firm principles and faith led her clear-sightedly to choose a path that was often hard and lonely but which she knew to be right and just.
+Today the campaign she fought may seem entirely lost — all around us reigns the ‘disbelief, doubt and dirt’ that she opposed — but the justice of her position has been vindicated by the passing years: vindicated, and one day will be seen to be vindicated.

 Mass media is today so ubiquitous that we scarcely ever think about its fundamental mechanisms.
-What is actually happening when we turn on the TV, when a broadcaster transmits its signal into our homes?
+What is actually happening when we turn on the TV, when we allow a broadcaster’s signal into our homes?
 A tacit trust is established between those transmitting and those receiving.
 Viewers and listeners lend the broadcaster their ears and eyes, trusting it for a time to provide better company than they can muster amongst themselves.
-If an Englishman’s home is his castle, then the BBC — promising to ‘inform, educate and entertain’, as it has since its foundation in 1922 — is invited across the threshold as seer, sage and minstrel.
-This is, though we have long forgotten it, a solemn trust indeed.
-It is very similar to, if not the same as, the kind of trust that exists between guest and host.
+If an Englishman’s home is his castle, then the BBC — promising to ‘inform, educate and entertain’, as it has since its foundation in 1922 — is being invited over the drawbridge to serve as seer, sage and minstrel.
+This is, long though we have forgotten it, a solemn trust indeed.
+It is the trust of hospitality, the mutual courtesy of guest and host.

-In its early decades under the chairmanship of Lord John Reith, and above all during the Second World War, the BBC generally understood and fulfilled this duty.
-When the Television Service was resumed after the war, similarly high standards were maintained for over a decade.
-However, as the fore-tremors of the social revolution of the 1960s gathered strength, certain elements within the BBC, pushing first a little bit, and then further and further, discovered that its unwritten contract with its viewers could in fact be stretched, and stretched, and ultimately breached, with no consequence to itself.
-After all, a householder could not really round on the television set in the corner and tell it, as one could a rude guest, “I will not have that under my roof!”
+In its early decades under the chairmanship of Lord John Reith (1889–1971), and above all during the Second World War, the BBC generally understood and fulfilled this duty.
+When in peacetime the Television Service was resumed, similarly high standards were maintained for over a decade.
+However, as the fore-tremors of the social revolution of the 1960s gathered strength, certain elements within the BBC, pushing first a little bit, and then further and further, discovered that the Corporation’s unwritten contract with its viewers could in fact be stretched, and stretched, and ultimately breached, with no consequence to itself.
+After all, a householder could not really round on the television set in the corner and tell it, as one could an impertinent guest, “I will not have that under my roof!”
 It all went one way.
 Moreover, television, once installed in a home, could not really be got rid of — not least because in those days, far more than now, it was experienced communally: both on the scale of the household, with families typically tuning in together, and of the nation, since the whole country shared the same two or three channels.
-Thus the BBC discovered that it could say whatever it liked in front of the masters and mistresses of millions of houses at just the moment that it was cementing itself into place as the chief channel of national conversation.
+Thus the BBC discovered that it could say whatever it liked in front of the masters and mistresses of millions of houses at just the moment when it was cementing itself into place as the chief channel of national conversation.

-Accordingly the BBC, or at least revolutionary elements within it, laid intangible siege to millions of houses, against all those little castles flying the flag of Old Britain — gentle traditional Britain underlain by the Christian faith — precisely in order to undermine its decency, its restraint and its quiet respectability, and the more easily to usher in the great liberalisation of social customs and moral standards that has now been accomplished in our society.
+Accordingly the BBC, or at least revolutionary elements within it, laid intangible siege to millions of houses, against all those little castles flying the flag of Old Britain — gentle traditional Britain underlain by the Christian faith — precisely in order to undermine its decency, its restraint and its quiet respectability, and the more easily to usher in the great liberalisation of social customs and moral standards that has now transformed our society.
 By no means was this necessarily the work of some dark complot or conspiracy: it is enough to understand it simply as the predictable consequence of the gaining of access by a concentration of people with a certain political and moral outlook to the technological means by which to make that outlook mainstream — means which also happened to constitute the most powerful form of propaganda ever devised.
-The siege against the ordinary British household continues unabated to this day, but so successful has it been that in most places we are scarcely able to discuss what the BBC and other broadcasters have persuaded us to tolerate.
+The siege against the ordinary British household continues unabated to this day, but so successful has it been that in most places we scarcely notice, let alone discuss or debate, what the BBC and other broadcasters have persuaded us to tolerate.

-Mary Whitehouse touched a nerve from the very start, then, because she was really the first ordinary viewer to stand up for herself, to call the BBC to account and to challenge its abuse of trust.
-But it is worth saying that her concern arose initially not from anything she had herself seen on television and personally disapproved of, but from the effects she had observed particular programmes to have had on young people, specifically the girls in her care as a secondary schoolmistress in Madeley in Shropshire.
-In her 1967 memoir ‘Cleaning-Up TV’ she recounts how conversations with her fourth-year pupils had revealed upset and confusion arising from dramas or panel discussions they had seen on television.
-One among several examples was a drama including close-up shots of ‘the screams and agony’ of a woman in labour, which had made some of her pupils anxious about the idea of marriage and motherhood.
+Mary Whitehouse touched a nerve from the very start, then, because she was really the first ordinary viewer to stand up for herself, the first to call the BBC to account for this abuse of trust.
+But it is worth saying that her concern arose initially not from her own television viewing, but from the effects she had observed particular programmes to have had on young people, specifically the girls in her care as a secondary schoolmistress in Madeley in Shropshire.
+In her 1967 memoir ‘Cleaning-Up TV’ she recounts how conversations with her fourth-year pupils had revealed upset and confusion arising from televised dramas or panel discussions.
+One among several examples was a drama including close-up shots of ‘the screams and agony’ of a woman in labour, which understandably caused them anxiety about the idea of marriage and motherhood.
 ‘In one fell swoop,’ Whitehouse said, ‘all that I had been telling them about how wonderful and challenging an experience it was to give birth to a child had been wiped out.’
 (Cleaning-Up TV, p.
 15.)
-Not doubting that they would recover in time, she still thought it a needless setback and an intrusion at a sensitive time in her pupils’ lives.
+Though confident that her pupils would recover in time, she still thought it a needless setback and an intrusion at a sensitive time in their lives.
 She considered that the new trends in television were making them feel less free, less happy, less hopeful about the future — that then, as now, the Progressive Revolution favoured the ease of adults over the welfare of the young.

 This concern for young people is one of the most important things to understand about Mary Whitehouse.
 It was perhaps her main motivation.
-Far from blaming the young for the new social trends, she made it quite clear that her own generation was at fault:
+Far from blaming the young for the new social trends, she made it quite clear that it was her own generation that was principally at fault:

 Sometimes if I am feeling tired or dispirited I think back to those youngsters [in Shropshire].
 In their heart of hearts they want to regain so many of the things we older people have discarded in our attempts to keep ‘with it’.
 They say they will bring up their children differently: they will have walks together in the country, they will be thrifty, they will discipline their children, they will teach them to say their prayers.
 Will they when the time comes? […] I don’t know the answer but I do know there was something genuine and wistful about they way they spoke and I believe that this is the real spirit of youth before it is sullied, and pressurised by the wrong values of the society that we have built around them.